In the U.S., there are, on average, 13 Internet-connected devices in every household.

-The concept of smart homes has revolutionized the way we live, and allows you to operate the air conditioning, lights, and even the front gate while you’re still driving back home from work.
+The concept of smart homes has revolutionized the way we live and allows you to operate the air conditioning, lights, and even the front gate while you’re still driving back home from work.

-So, while we sit glued to the screens, do we miss out on long walks in the open, or cycling along woody paths?
+So, while we sit glued to the screens, do we miss long walks in the open or cycling along woody paths?

-Though this CANNOT be directly linked to gadget-addiction, people do tend to spend more time with their iPhones than venture out.
+Though this CANNOT be directly linked to gadget addiction, people tend to spend more time with their iPhones than venture out.

 With the proliferation of apps, a competitive and robust market has emerged for health and fitness apps.

 Let’s see how you can go about doing this.